 We now try and bake at least once a week now he is being homeschooled.
 This was something we never really had time for when he was at a traditional school.
 As weekends are crammed full with rugby and theatre school.
 So teaching Freddie life skills like cooking and cleaning is now part of our school work.

 Every day is a learning day

-Well this is absolutely the case.
+Well, this is absolutely the case.
 Even from simple shopping tasks to cleaning the house.
 How does a hoover work?
-And other questions he wouldn’t have asked if he was in traditional school.
+And other questions he wouldn’t have asked if he was in a traditional school.
 If Freddie has a question in the day, he now will get an answer.
-Even if I have to ask Mr. Google, or Alexa!
+Even if I have to ask Mr. Google or Alexa!

 We are now even closer as a family

 We have always been close, but now I am homeschooling, we are even closer than before.
 I understand much more about his needs and his feelings.
 Mainly as I am there to witness first hand what his issues and struggles might be.